-In all cases, landlords must obtain and provide for their tenant's current gas and electrical safety certificates.
-Gas certificates must be renewed annually, and electric certificates are valid for between three and five years.
+In all cases, landlords must obtain and provide current gas and electrical safety certificates for their tenants.
+Gas certificates must be renewed annually and electric certificates are valid for between three and five years.

 For more detailed information on HMO legislation, please see the Letting information page.

-Firstly, a repair is not a repair until you report it!
+A repair is not a repair until you report it.
 Why?
-If your landlord doesn't know about it, he or she cannot arrange for it to be fixed!
+If your landlord doesn't know about it, they can't arrange for it to be fixed!

-Give your landlord the full details and he or she will make the arrangements to carry out the repair work.
-If no one arrives on the day to carry out the repair or if the workman tells you he will speak to the landlord about further work or parts, you will need to speak to the landlord as soon as possible to find out what will happen next.
-If it is found that the repair is the fault of one of the tenants or their visitors, this will be recharged to either the group as a whole or to the individual responsible.
+Give your landlord the full details so they can make the arrangements to carry out the repair.
+If no one arrives on the day to carry out the repair or if the workman tells you he will speak to the landlord about further work or parts, you need to speak to the landlord as soon as possible to find out what will happen next.
+If the repair is the fault of one of the tenants or their visitors, this will be recharged to either the group as a whole or to the individual responsible.

 Reporting repairs - checklist